robertwayne/dpymenus/README.md

 `name`: jumps to a specific page by its function reference name.
 Useful for non-linear menus.

-*New 0.2.8*: You can now also pass in an integer to `on_next` referencing the pages index.
+*New 0.2.8*: You can now also pass in an integer to `next` referencing the pages index.

 ### Button Menus
 You can also construct a menu which uses reactions as 'buttons' to handle user input.